About Golden West

 - Advocate for Sound Regulation.
 Golden West was the only financial institution that repeatedly made early warnings to regulators and others about risks in the banking system and called for greater regulatory oversight, transparency and accountability.
 View excerpts from Golden West’s letters to regulators.

-This website uses original documents and the best available data to explain that Golden West was a responsible mortgage lender for more than 40 years.
+This website uses original documents and the best available data to explain Golden West’s successful operating history for more than 40 years.